Selina-Varshney/FrenchOven-MobileAPP/README.md

 # FrenchOven-MobileAPP
-A menu card card for a restaurant created using flutter on Android Studio.
+A static menu card card for a restaurant created using flutter on Android Studio.
 The apk file can be downloaded and run on any Android Mobile.

 App image: